 The New Testament documents are also consistent with the external evidence from ancient non-Christian sources.
 Even the Jewish Talmud contains references to Jesus Christ and five of the disciples.
 These references say Jesus was a sorcerer who led the people astray and who came to add things to the Jewish law.
 Eventually, they say, Jesus was executed on the eve of Passover for heresy and for misleading the Jewish people.
 Following his death, his disciples healed the sick in his name.6

 Cornelius Tacitus, the “greatest Roman historian in the days of the Empire,”8 refers to Jesus Christ’s execution under Pilate and relates Roman Emperor Nero’s persecution of Christians after the great fire ravaged Rome in 64 A.D.
 Also, writing in 112 A.D., C. Plinius Secundus (Pliny the Younger), governor of Bithynia in Asia Minor, wrote to Emperor Trajan asking for advice about how to deal with troublesome Christians.
 In his letter, Pliny reports that the Christians meet on a fixed day to pray to Christ as God and promise each other to follow certain moral standards.
 He also says they refuse to curse the name of Jesus.
-The evidence from Pliny, and others, clearly shows that the Early Christians did indeed worship Jesus Christ as God.
-This worship is confirmed by the writings of Ignatius, a major leader of the early Christian church.
+The evidence from Pliny, and others, shows that Dan Brown’s claim that the Early Christians did not worship Jesus Christ as God is false.

-The Jews and pagans who opposed the apostles had the means, motive, and opportunity to completely refute the evidence for Jesus Christ’s resurrection and the content of His teachings, yet they never could shake the eyewitness testimony of the first Christian evangelists.
-These hostile witnesses failed to produce the kind of solid evidence that would overturn the first Christians’ testimony about Jesus Christ, including the meaning of Jesus Christ’s life and sacrificial death on the cross.
+The Jews and pagans who opposed the apostles had the means, motive, and opportunity to completely refute the evidence for Jesus Christ’s resurrection, yet they never could shake the eyewitness testimony of the first Christian evangelists.
+These hostile witnesses failed to produce the kind of solid evidence that would overturn the first Christians’ testimony about the resurrection, as well as the meaning of Jesus Christ’s sacrificial death on the cross.
 Thus, the eyewitnesses among Christ’s disciples passed the test of their own cross-examination with flying colors!

 According to the New Testament documents, Jesus Christ proved his claim to be God by his bodily resurrection from the dead and gave his disciples “many convincing proofs that he was alive (Acts 1:3).”
 He appeared to more than 500 people at one time, most of whom were still living over 15 years later, when the Apostle Paul wrote his first letter to the Corinthian church (see 1 Corinthians 15:1-6).
 He also appeared to nonbelievers and hostile skeptics like his brother James, the Apostle Paul and the Apostle Thomas.
 He also gave special authority and power to all of his apostles, who themselves performed public miracles.